EPPIcenter/mad4hatter-wdl/workspace_README.md

    with the contents of the tsv.
 This table will be called `sample` (or whatever you named the tsv file).
 5. Next, import your workflows (see directions below).

-## Importing Workflows to Terra Workspace
-There are three workflows available to run - ([Mad4Hatter](https://dockstore.org/workflows/github.com/broadinstitute/mad4hatter_wdls/Mad4Hatter:main?tab=info), [Mad4HatterPostProcessing](https://dockstore.org/workflows/github.com/broadinstitute/mad4hatter_wdls/Mad4HatterPostProcessing:main?tab=info), and
-[Mad4HatterQcOnly](https://dockstore.org/workflows/github.com/broadinstitute/mad4hatter_wdls/Mad4HatterQcOnly:main?tab=info)).
-To import your desired workflow into your Terra workspace, please follow the instructions below:
-1. First, create a new Terra workspace, use an existing one, or clone an existing one.
-See the directions above if you have not yet completed this step.
-Note that if you're cloning an existing workspace that already has your desired workflow(s) (for example, this template workspace), you can skip the rest of these steps.
-2. Navigate to the "Workflows" tab in your Terra workspace.
-3. Click on "Find a Workflow" and select the "Dockstore.org" option.
-This will bring you to the Dockstore website.
-4. In Dockstore, search for "MAD4HatTeR" and select the appropriate workflow from the search results.
-5. In the new page that opens, under "Launch with", select Terra.
-6. Enter your destination workspace name in the new page that opens and select "Import".
-7. You will be redirected back to your Terra workspace, where you can configure and run the workflow (see directions below).

 ## Running the main Mad4Hatter Workflow
 1. Navigate to the "Workflows" tab in your Terra workspace.
 2. If running [Mad4Hatter](https://dockstore.org/workflows/github.com/broadinstitute/mad4hatter_wdls/Mad4Hatter:main?tab=info) workflow, select the workflow under the "Workflows" tab.
 This will bring up the configuration page.